Ukuli-Data/Ukuli-Tietomeri-Design/README.md

-# Ukuli-Tietomeri-Design
+# Ukuli Tietomeri Design
-Generic CSS and graphics design for the project.
+Pretty much just a playground for design and frontend stuff.
+CSS and JavaScript.